peetio/Diard/README.md

 ```

 ## Running Locally
-If you just want to tes the pipeline, go ahead and use the following command to run the example script.
+If you just want to test the pipeline, go ahead and use the following command to run the example script.

 ```bash
 python main.py